HarshMehr34/BankLoanData/README.md

 interesting Bank Loan data.

 # Keys of Project
-✅ Imported Data from SQL Server.
+<br>✅ Imported Data from SQL Server.<br>
-✅ KPIs to track performance trends & to verify our dashboard findings ✅ Dynamic filters and slicers for custom views
+✅ KPIs to track performance trends & to verify our dashboard findings<br>
+✅ Dynamic filters and slicers for custom views<br>
 ✅ Clean Charts to see the trends over different categories and values